bSI-InfraRoom/IFC-Specification/IFC4x3/Sections/Domain specific data schemas/Schemas/IfcRailDomain/PropertySets/Pset_ElectricFlowStorageDeviceTypeUPS/Documentation.md

-Properties of uninterruptible power supply equipment used in railway.
+Properties of uninterruptible power supply equipment.
 The property set can be used by the predefined type UPS  of IfcElectricFlowStorageDevice.